danielsaidi/SwiftKit/README.md

 ## About SwiftKit

-`SwiftKit` adds functionality to `Swift`, both extensions to existing types and components, as well as custom useful functionality.

-`SwiftKit` is divided into these different areas:
+`SwiftKit` adds extra functionality to `Swift`.
+It's divided into these areas:

 * Authentication
 * Data